Best Beach Chair 2025

 Durability | 6

-Pros - Wide, comfortable, sturdy
+Pros - Extra-wide seat, very comfortable, sturdy

 GCI Outdoors Waterside Sunshade Backpack Beach Chair

-Price At Time Of Writing | $80.00
+Price At Time Of Writing - $80.00

 Overall Rating | 76